 Starts the logging of events based on the Port, Component, and Level keywords assigned to the current configuration.
 The logging continues until you enter the Set Log Stop command.

 stop

 Stops logging of events.

-To maintain optimal switch performance, do not set the Component keyword to All and the Level keyword to Info at the same time.
+To maintain optimal fibre channel switch module performance, do not set the Component keyword to All and the Level keyword to Info at the same time.

 Set Port command